DrafProject/elmada/CONTRIBUTING.md

 # How to contribute

-To guarantee the further evolution of Elmada in the long term, we depend on the support of volunteer developers.
+To guarantee the further evolution of elmada in the long term, we depend on the support of volunteer developers.

 Some of the resources to look at if you're interested in contributing:
 * [Join us on Gitter to chat!](https://gitter.im/DrafProject/elmada)

 ## Licensing

-By contributing to Elmada, e.g. through opening a pull request or submitting a patch, you represent that your contributions are your own original work and that you have the right to license them, and you agree that your contributions are licensed under the LGPL 3 license.
+By contributing to elmada, e.g. through opening a pull request or submitting a patch, you represent that your contributions are your own original work and that you have the right to license them, and you agree that your contributions are licensed under the LGPL 3 license.

 ## Submitting bug reports